datafolklabs/cement-gitbook/extensions/logging.md

 ### **Toggle Log Level via Command-line**

 This extension supports an optional feature to add a command-line argument to toggle the log level.
-This feature is not enabled by default for one specific reason; the log level will not be modified until **after** argument parsing happens.
+This feature is not enabled by default for one specific reason: the log level will not be modified until **after** argument parsing happens.
 This can lead to a lot of confusion for developers who might not see their debug logs from a `pre_setup` hook, or anything that happens before argument parsing completes.
-For this reason, you should use this feature with caution and is why we disable it by default.
+For this reason, you should use this feature with caution and thus we disable it by default.

 You can enable the log level argument by setting via [`App.Meta.meta_defaults`](https://cement.readthedocs.io/en/2.99/api/core/foundation/#cement.core.foundation.App.Meta.meta_defaults) for the `log.logging` handler: